MTG/essentia/doc/sphinxdoc/design_overview.rst

 level only on the 782th call to the generator.

-Logging in python
+Logging in Python
 -----------------

-In python, you would usually log things using the standard ``logging`` module, but Essentia also gives you access to its C++ logger in order to ensure that the output is not mangled between the 2 logging frameworks:
+In Python, you would usually log things using the standard ``logging`` module, but Essentia also gives you access to its C++ logger in order to ensure that the output is not mangled between the 2 logging frameworks:

 .. code-block:: python

-    essentia.log.info("This is how you use Essentia's logger in python") essentia.log.debug(essentia.EAlgorithm, 'Debugging modules are also available')
+    essentia.log.info("This is how you use Essentia's logger in Python") essentia.log.debug(essentia.EAlgorithm, 'Debugging modules are also available')

     essentia.log.infoActive = True                   # activate the info level